ruibm/RemoteCpp/README.md

 * ssh

 If some particular RemoteCpp command does not seem to work please take a look at Sublime Text Console (key shortcut is **Ctrl+`**) to diagnose.

+## How To Make Changes

+0. Make sure you don't have RemoteCpp already installed via the package manager.
+If so, please remove/uninstall it before you move to next step.
+1. Find the Sublime Packages root directory via the Sublime menu option -> 'Preferences: Browse Packages'.
+2. Git clone the project into that directory.
+3. Make changes to the project files as you wish.
+Sublime will continously auto-reload the plugin everytime it detects changes to the files.
+4. Make sure you keep the Sublime 'Show Console' open at all times to see any errors.

 ## Contacts and Bug Reports